 From today’s perspective it is difficult to realize that by 1954 only 7.5% of French homes owned a refrigerator.
 By 1959 that figure increased to 20.5% and to 72.5% by 1968.

-A smaller footprint with larger capacity and added safety features make this new refrigerator from Philips a “must have.”
+Here a smaller footprint with larger capacity and added safety features make this new refrigerator from Philips a “must have.”
 France’s greatest poster artist of his day, Bernard Villemot, uses his clever artistry to promote this mid-century modern appliance.

 Printer: COURBET, Paris.